ARDG-NRAO/plumber/README.md

 # Installation

 > **Note**
 > The `spectral-cube` dependency points to the [master branch](https://github.com/radio-astro-tools/spectral-cube.git), pending the stable release of certain bleeding-edge features that are required by `plumber`.
+Until this has been resolved, the `conda` method of installation does *not* work.
+However, it is still possible to use `pip install` within a `conda` environment.

 ## Installation via pip